 While waiting for your loan to fund, the personal lender often tells you that you are in a “pending approval” state.
 That’s when underwriting verifies all of your documentation and makes a final “approval” decision.
 Thankfully, in today’s “quick results society”, that favors instant action in order to ‘save time’, a lot of these lenders actually end up approving or denying right on the spot.
 Many will provide you with feedback within those first few seconds — pretty fast, right?
 They try.
 And we all benefit.
 So it works out beautifully…..

 Furthermore, you’ll find the next fact to be more intriguing, perhaps.
 The human element is sometimes taken out of the underwriting process, as a whole.
 And what we mean is that human underwriters sometimes don’t even get to do the underwriting.
-This means the task is left to a quick, accurately programmed and trained ‘bot’ or other automated system.
-This is part of what helps make the process faster, and perhaps even more error – free, as well.
+This means the task is left to a quick, accurately programmed and trained ‘bot’ or another automated system.
+This is part of what helps make the process faster, and perhaps even more error-free, as well.